langmm/canopy_factory/README.md

 # To do

 - Confirm width of mesh leaves (radius vs. diameter)
-- Add thickness to leaves when not unfurling
 - Describe profiles in README
 - More generic way of specifying profiles (e.g. using PlantGL editor to generate profile and then saving it to a file that can